Entering the Chasm Series

 We will discuss the book ($15), begin practicing, and meet again a month or so later to discuss our experiences.
 Books (& sign up sheet) are available at the Mailboxes next to the church office or by contacting Gina Dawson.

-You will receive a Zoom link from Gina after signing up.
+If you are joining via Zoom, you will receive a Zoom link from Gina after signing up.
 If you need to test out your equipment and make sure you are comfortable, let Gina know and we can do a test run.
 At a minimum you need an internet connection and microphone.
 Video is also recommended, but not required.